CryptoInnovators/sharkythesuibot/README.md

 # SharkytheSUIBot

 Sharky is the fastest SUI Telegram Bot and is designed to find and take advantage of arbitrage opportunities present in different SUI DEXs and/or perform trading activities based on script-logic strategies.

-Since it is still in BETA version, the agents might not be profitable and are mainly open-sourced as a reference implementation that could be reused to implement custom strategies.
+It works with cetus , scallop , turbos, suiswap , kriyadex, navi and bucket protocol for leveraging the opportunities using flashloans.

 ## Features